h67ma/GnarlyMusicPlayer/README.md

 * Simple directory bookmarks
 * Fixes for stock Android ROMs
 	* Configurable volume step count (in-app volume) (2020 and we _still_ only got 15 volume steps.
 Shame.)
-	* Pressing volume buttons actually adjusts volume, instead of just bringing up volume slider (first press, screen on, Android 9)
+	* Pressing volume buttons actually adjusts volume, instead of just bringing up volume slider (Android 9,  screen on, first press)
+	* Longpress volume keys to skip tracks (how is this not a default behaviour in Android? bruuuuuuuuh).
+For this to work, you need to grant some weird shady permission via adb - see [help](https://github.com/szycikm/GnarlyMusicPlayer/wiki/Help#granting-volume-button-longpress-permission)
-* Integration with audio equalizer apps (specifically Android's built-in equalizer)
+* Integration with audio equalizer apps
 * Seek current track + restore last track position
 * Media buttons support
 * Album art on lockscreen